datalakehouse/docs/data-transformations/README.md

 <img src="../_assets/img/transformation-add-new.png" style="min-width: 400px; width: 600px; max-width: 650px;" alt="Add a Transformation for the Data Warehouse Sync">

-1. Update the form and determine what
+1. Update the form and determine what options to select.